pkiraly/pkiraly.github.io/_posts/2025-11-28-index-translationum.md

 So we should find the table with `class="restable"`, then inside we should process the bibliographical descriptions, which are always take place in a cell (`<td>` element) with `class="res2"`.

 Thanks to the unknown software designers and developers behind IT, all elements of the bibliographical description are in a semantically identifiable `<span>` element.
-Here is an example (again, formatted a bit):
+Here is an example:

 ```html
 <td class="res2">